 Finally, a similar calculation using \ref{assumption f,g quadratic growth} in place of \ref{assumption c linear growth} shows that also

 \end{proof}

 The next theorem establishes an alternative representation of our reward function in terms of parametrisations.
 It shows that it is enough to approximate singular controls by continuous controls of bounded velocity and that the reward functional allows for a representation as a supremum over all parametrisations as motivated in \eqref{eq reward functional motivation supremum parametrisation}.
-We emphasise that the result does not yet prove that the set of continuous controls is dense; this will only be achieved at the end of Section \ref{section dpp and reward functional}.